-English Extension 1 is a one unit course and the final mark is out of 50.
+English Extension 1 is a one unit course.

 ENGLISH EXTENSION 2

 - EEX12-1 demonstrates a deep understanding of the dynamic relationship between text, composer, audience and context through the conceptualisation and execution of an extended composition using appropriate mode, medium and technology - EEX12-2 strategically and effectively manipulates language forms and features to create a substantial extended composition for a specific purpose, audience and context - EEX12-3 applies knowledge, understanding and insight, refined through analysis, interpretation, criticism and evaluation of strategically chosen texts, to shape new meaning in an original composition - EEX12-4 undertakes extensive independent investigation to articulate a personal perspective that explores, challenges, speculates or evaluates a significant situation, event or idea - EEX12-5 reflects on and evaluates the composition process and the effectiveness of their own published composition.